Athenian-Computer-Science/pycharm-setup-check-template/README.md

  * Click the Pull Requests tab and then click on Feedback.
 Check your feedback - be sure it passed all tests and there are no style issues to be resolved.
 There are 3 types of tests used in this class:
   * Classroom Workflow tests: these check to be sure your program functions correctly.
   * Build and Test (pytest): these also check to be sure your program functions correctly.
 These tests require the use of functions so we'll get to these later.
-  * Style tests: these check to be sure you are using good style (according to the [Python Style Guide](https://docs.python-guide.org/writing/style/)) There are two sytle checkers here: one is built into the "Build and Test" algorithm and the other uses a style-checking bot.
+  * Style tests: these check to be sure you are using good style (according to the [Python Style Guide](https://docs.python-guide.org/writing/style/)) There are two style checkers here: one is built into the "Build and Test" algorithm and the other uses a style-checking bot.
 Both show up under Feedback.

 ### Submit confirmation on Canvas